danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     ![GDPR Compliance](./media/image67.png)

-17. Go back to your risk - Non-compliance with Laws/Regulations; find it using the history icon.
+17. Go back to your risk - Non-compliance with Laws/Regulations; find it using the Your history icon.

     ![Risk](./media/image68.png)